bencescher/cirrus/README.md

 - UV index (coming soon)
 - sunrise and sunset

-Weather data for each city is stored in a database and will only be updated with fresh data after 30 minutes.
-Querrying data for a city within that time interval will read the data from the database and will not make an API call.
+Live weather data for each city is fetched through API calls.

 The data is visualized through 'weather cards' dynamically representing the weather conditions, such as:
 - background image